jyapayne/DrivePy/README.md

 # DrivePy
-An supplemental, Pythonic binding to Google's Drive Python API
+A supplemental, Pythonic binding to Google's Drive Python API